Read summarized version with

 Are there new technologies that will gain popularity thanks to SDV?

-I'd like to highlight Artificial Intelligence and Machine Learning as the key components.
-For example, in autonomous driving, these technologies allow vehicles to adapt to road conditions in real-time.
 However, for that, they will need a set of reliable sensors powered with computer vision and on-device AI to process data in near real-time without relying on the cloud.
-IoT, in this case, will play an important role as well.
-Additionally, integrating vehicles with infrastructure through V2X (Vehicle-to-Everything) is essential.
+IoT will play an important role in this case as well.

 Explore further: AI in the automotive industry: Fueling a smarter, safer driving experience